Para leer este hoja informativa en español, presione aquí.

 - How much will the drug cost me?
 Will it be covered by my insurance?
 Will the HIV tests also be covered by my insurance?

-- Do any of my current medical conditions make Truvada a less-good choice for my health overall?
+- Do any of my current medical conditions make PrEP drugs not a good choice for my health overall?

-- Do any of my other prescription medications, over-the-counter drugs, street drugs, herbs, vitamins, or supplements have interactions with Truvada?
+- Do any of my other prescription medications, over-the-counter drugs, street drugs, herbs, vitamins, or supplements have interactions with the drug?

 - What should I do if I become pregnant while on PrEP?

-There is also a good checklist available at How to Talk to Your Doctor about PrEP.
-You may want to discuss the pros and cons of taking Truvada as PrEP compared to using condoms or other safer sex techniques to reduce the risk of getting HIV.
-While PrEP is designed to be used in combination with condoms or other safer sex measures, women who cannot or do not use condoms may want to use PrEP in place of condoms.
-It is important to understand the overall risks and benefits of using PrEP to reduce one's HIV risk, as well as to consider methods of protection from other sexually transmitted diseases.
+While PrEP is designed to be used in combination with condoms or other safer sex measures, women who cannot or do not use internal condoms may want to use PrEP instead of condoms.
+It is important to understand the overall risks and benefits of using PrEP to reduce one's HIV risk, as well as to consider methods of protection from other sexually transmitted infections or diseases (STIs or STDs).